ryansolid/dom-expressions/README.md

 This method should register a cleanup method to be called when the context is released.

+## Runtime Renderers

+Once you have generated a runtime it can be used with companion render APIs:

-## JSX
+### JSX

-This library's companion is [Babel Plugin JSX DOM Expressions](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions).
-This by far the best way to use this library.
+[Babel Plugin JSX DOM Expressions](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions) is by far the best way to use this library.
 Pre-compilation lends to the best performance since the whole template can be analyzed and optimal compiled into the most performant JavaScript.
 This allows for not only the most performant code, but the cleanest and the smallest.

-## Tagged Template
+### Tagged Template

 If precompilation is not an option Tagged Template Literals are the next best thing.
 [Lit DOM Expressions](https://github.com/ryansolid/lit-dom-expressions) provides a similar experience to the JSX, compiling templates at runtime into similar code on first run.
 This option is the largest in size and memory usage but it keeps most of the performance and syntax from the JSX version.

-## HyperScript
+### HyperScript

 While not as performant as the other options this library provides a mechanism to expose a HyperScript version.
 [Hyper DOM Expressions](https://github.com/ryansolid/hyper-dom-expressions) offers the greatest flexibility working with existing tooling for HyperScript and enables pure JS DSLs.